Dev Log

 - redmine installed on AlmaLinux server

-- Fedora and Ubuntu /home partitions moved on my Schenker laptop from slower
+- Fedora and Ubuntu /home partitions moved on my Schenker laptop from slower HDD to a faster SDD by using mount / umount and rsync operations

 2025-W30